How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 I always tell my clients to start with a simple expense tracker.
 You can use a spreadsheet or an app – whatever works best for you.
 The important thing is to record every purchase, no matter how small.

 I like to jot down expenses as they happen using my phone.
-At the end of each day, I transfer the info to my main tracker.
-This way, I don’t forget anything.
+At the end of each day, I transfer the information to my main tracker so I don’t forget anything.

 Some key details to include: